w3f/Grants-Program/applications/ocelloids_xcm_monitoring_service.md

 ### Notifications

 As previously mentioned, the monitoring service will accept webhook endpoints for delivering notifications.
-Initially, notifications will be provided for XCM message reception (or the lack thereof).
+Initially, notifications will be provided for XCM message reception.

 The following types of notifications correspond to different scenarios: